44th Chess Olympiad: Women's summary

 All board medals were given out according to performance ratings for players who played at least eight games at the tournament.
 Oliwia Kiołbasa on the third board had the best performance of all players in the tournament with a rating of 2565.

 Gaprindashvili Trophy

-The Nona Gaprindashvili Trophy, created by FIDE in 1997 and named after former women's World Champion Nona Gaprindashvili (1961–78), is given to the teams with the best combined performance in the Open and Women's tournaments (sum of their positions in both results tables).
-It was won by the first teams of India, with the United States being runners up.
+The Nona Gaprindashvili Trophy, created by FIDE in 1997 and named after former Women's World Champion Nona Gaprindashvili, is given to the teams with the best combined performance in the Open and Women's tournaments (sum of their positions in both standings).
+The first team of India won the Trophy ahead of the United States in second place and the second Indian team in third place.

 FIDE Congress

 The 93rd FIDE Congress was held during the Olympiad, from 31 July to 9 August, with its General Assembly on 7 and 8 August.

-FIDE presidential election

-The FIDE presidential election took place on 7 August 2022.
+The FIDE presidential election took place on 7 August.
 Four sets of candidates were approved by the FIDE Electoral Commission, each consisting of a joint ticket for president and deputy president: